 Mexican Diplomat, Farmworkers Killed During California Labor Strike

 On October 10, 1933, three Mexican nationals were killed in central California during cotton growers’ attempts to break a strike waged by roughly 15,000-18,000 cotton pickers and cotton gin workers.
-Ninety-five percent of the strikers were Mexican migrant workers, whose pay had fallen more than seventy-five percent since 1930 -- even as the price of cotton rose 150 percent in 1932.
-The strikers were demanding pay of one dollar per 100 pounds of cotton picked; the owners offered sixty cents.
+Roughly 95% of the strikers were Mexican migrant workers, whose pay had fallen more than 75% since 1930—even as the price of cotton rose 150% in 1932.
+The strikers were demanding pay of $1 per 100 pounds of cotton picked; the owners offered 60 cents.

 Days earlier, growers had tried to break the strike by evicting the Mexican workers and their families from housing on the growers’ property.
 When the workers and families maintained the strike and camped in nearby fields, growers conspired with local authorities and businesses to refuse them access to food.
 Even the federal government promised food aid only if the migrant farmworkers acceded to the growers’ demands; over the course of two weeks, seven children of strikers reportedly died from malnutrition.

 The strike ended on October 26, 1933, when the growers agreed to pay strikers 75 cents per 100 pounds of cotton.
 In February 1934, eight ranchers standing trial for the murder of Dolores Hernandez and Delfino Davila were found not guilty by an all-white local jury.
 No one was ever tried for killing Pedro Subia.